 The GMP offer made by Interserve in 2014 is based on a construction start date of July 2015.
 Interserve have confirmed work must start within the following 3 months to ensure the GMP remains the same.
 However the impact of not achieving this date will result in a delay, creating additional costs.
-The GMP offer can be found at Appendix 3D
+The GMP offer is included at Appendix 3E.